cassandra-t-ye/cassandra-t-ye.github.io/_projects/Learned_Uncertainty.md

         <div class="col-sm mt-3 mt-md-0" style="text-align: center;">
             {% include figure.html path="assets/img/proj_1/fig_1_gif.gif" title="Fig. 1 Summary" class="img-fluid " width="700px" height="auto" %}
         <div class="caption" style="text-align: left;">
-            <b>Uncertainty-based Adaptive Imaging</b>: A noisy measurement is acquired with a scanning multiphoton microscope (MPM) and passed into a deep learning model that predicts a denoised image and its associated pixel-wise uncertainty.
+            <b>Uncertainty-based Adaptive Imaging</b>: A noisy measurement is acquired with a scanning microscopye and passed into a deep learning model that predicts a denoised image and its associated pixel-wise uncertainty.
 Subsequently, the top N uncertain pixels are selected for a rescan, obtaining more measurements at only the uncertain regions.
 As more adaptive measurements are taken, the deep learning model predicts a denoised image with lower uncertainty.
 Scan duration and power are minimized, limiting sample damage while maintaining high confidence in the model prediction.
         </div>
     </div>